There are so many methods of costing inventory, that it can be a daunting task deciding which best suits your business.

 If you store the same inventory item at more than one location, Sage 300 Inventory Control tracks and costs the item at each location separately rather than costing all the items together.

-Inventory Control provides eight costing methods for valuing inventory and determining the cost of
+Inventory Control provides eight costing methods for valuing inventory and determining the cost of goods sold.

 - Moving average